Copyright Remedy Clarification Act: Allen v. Cooper

 The North Carolina Legislature passed "Blackbeard's Law", N.C.
-Gen Stat §121-25(b), which stated, "All photographs, video recordings, or other documentary materials of a derelict vessel or shipwreck or its contents, relics, artifacts, or historic materials in the custody of any agency of North Carolina government or its subdivisions shall be a public record pursuant to Chapter 132 of the General Statutes."
+General Statute §121-25(b), which stated, "All photographs, video recordings, or other documentary materials of a derelict vessel or shipwreck or its contents, relics, artifacts, or historic materials in the custody of any agency of North Carolina government or its subdivisions shall be a public record pursuant to Chapter 132 of the General Statutes."
 The state government of North Carolina accordingly uploaded videos of the wreck of the Queen Anne's Revenge to its website.

 Nautilus Productions, the company documenting the recovery since 1998, filed suit in federal court over copyright violations.

 The Supreme Court granted certiorari in the case in 2019.

 On November 5, 2019 the United States Supreme Court heard oral arguments in Allen v.
 Cooper.
 On March 23, 2020, the Supreme Court of the United States issued an opinion in Allen v.
 Cooper, holding that Congress had no Constitutional authority to abrogate state sovereign immunity via the Copyright Remedy Clarification Act.
 In other words, the CRCA is unconstitutional.
 Congress failed to provide evidence to support the need to abrogate sovereign immunity.

 The case had received broad participation.
 The American Library Association and others filed an amicus brief siding with the state, saying that "state-run libraries and archives have not abused state sovereign immunity; copyright holders have sufficient means of enforcing their rights against state-run libraries and archives; elimination of the sovereign immunity for copyright claims would endanger digital preservation efforts by state-run libraries and archives".
 Thirteen amici filed briefs in support of Allen, including the United States Chamber of Commerce, the Recording Industry Association of America, the Copyright Alliance, the Software and Information Industry Association, and the National Press Photographers Association.